rotundasoftware/cartero/README.md

     assetTypes : [ 'style', 'template', 'image' ],      // asset keys in package.json files
     assetTypesToConcatinate : [ 'style', 'template' ],  // asset types to concat into bundles

-    outputDirUrl : '/'             // the base url of the output directory
+    outputDirUrl : '/',             // the base url of the output directory

     /* packageTransform is function that transforms package.json files before they are used.
     The function should be of the signature function( pkgJson, dirPath ) and return the parsed, transformed package.json.
-This feature can be used to add default values to package.json files or alter the package.json of third party modules without modifying them directly. */ packageTransform : undefined
+This feature can be used to add default values to package.json files or alter the package.json of third party modules without modifying them directly. */ packageTransform : undefined,

-    sourceMaps : false,            // js source maps (passed through to browserify) watch : false,                 // re-process as appropriate when things change postProcessors : [],           // an array of postProcesor functions or module names }
+    sourceMaps : false,            // js source maps (passed through to browserify) watch : false,                 // re-process as appropriate when things change postProcessors : []            // an array of postProcesor functions or module names }
 ```